Arts Activation Grant Program

 For information, forms, checklists and templates to help your event go off without a hitch visit our events guide.

-Celebrate contemporary Aboriginal urban culture, identity and connection to Country by bringing the Aboriginal and non-Aboriginal community coming together in celebration of reconciliation, cultural diversity and collective health and wellbeing.
+3 years annual funding for the Ngarrga Reconciliation Gathering celebrating contemporary Aboriginal urban culture, identity and connection to Country by bringing the Aboriginal & non-Aboriginal community coming together in celebration of reconciliation, cultural diversity and collective health and wellbeing.

 The harvest and cook up of edible indigenous plants, dancing, stories, ochre handprints and community arts project.